Frequently Asked Questions

-We are committed to providing accessible inclusive design advice to people who need it.
+We are committed to providing accessible inclusive design guidance for people who need it.
 This section aims to help with our most common queries.

-If your question is not found here, please feel free to contact us.
+If your question is not found here, please get in touch!.

 Back to top

-Q: I am looking for some dimensions / design guidance.
-Where can I find the national standards for accessibility?
+Q: Where can I find UK standards for accessibility?

 A: General dimensions, layouts and measurements can be found in building regulations, such as the Approved Document to Part M (now in two parts), (in Scotland and Northern Ireland, the Technical Handbooks contain information on accessibility.)